-The DAXI contains 128-bit line buffers (4 x 32-bit), which buffers both reads and writes.
+The DAXI supports a settable number up to thirty-two 128-bit line buffers (4 x 32-bit), which buffer both reads and writes.
 Programmable read/write aging and replacement policy is also supported.

-As mentioned in Section 4.2 on page 63, data accesses over the AHB-D bus to various memory types/ regions using the DAXI are the following:
+As mentioned in Section 4.2 on page 58, data accesses over the AHB-D bus to various memory types/regions using the DAXI are the following:

-- SSRAM

-- Extended SRAM

-- MSPI XIPMM and MSPI XIP (data) accesses to memory-mapped MSPIn apertures
+- SSRAM - MSPI XIPMM and MSPI XIP (data) accesses to memory-mapped MSPIn apertures

-These data accesses are located in the memory map at 0x10060000 - 0x1FFFFFF.
+These data accesses are located in the memory map at 0x10060000 - 0x1FFFFFFF.